Jack-alope/MTeeTee/README.md

 - If it does not let you because of 'unidentified developer'.
   - Go to System Preferences --> Security and Privacy --> General.
 Click open anyway near bottom.

 7. Close all terminal windows and Eject MTeeTeeInstaller.
+You can also delete the dmg file.

 8. You are now ready to launch M-Tee-Tee from the applications window.